savannahm4215/savannahm4215.github.io/_posts/2018-11-02-weekly-reflection-07.md

 date: 2018-11-02
 ---

 Welcome to Weekly Reflection #7, today, November 2nd, marks the end of the school week.
-This week, Monday-Friday, except for Wednes
+This week, Monday-Friday(except for Wednesday), we mostly focused on defining contracts.
+Before I go in depth about what we did specificall